 Images by Roy Guste

-With her mother’s advancing Hepatitis C, Vinylux must complete the full circle from her own birth, to her mother’s death, and release her mother’s hurts from her heart.
+With her mother’s advancing Hepatitis C, Daughter must complete the full circle from her own birth to her mother’s death, and release her mother’s hurts from her heart.

 Ice Scream Theater is a survivor’s story.
 Lastly, it is a love story told by a daughter who loved her mother more than her mother loved herself.